Marc Forster: Life and career

 Forster then directed an adaptation of best-seller Khaled Hosseini's The Kite Runner, scripted by repeat collaborator David Benioff and starring British newcomer Khalid Abdalla.
 The film follows an Afghani-American man who returns to his war-ravaged country to save the son of his former best friend.
-The Kite Runner was released on December 14, 2007, and grossed $73 million worldwide.
+The Kite Runner was released on 14 December 2007, and grossed $73 million worldwide.
 It also earned a nomination for a Golden Globe Award for Best Foreign Language Film and a BAFTA bid for Film Not In the English Language.

-Additionally, Forster directed the 22nd James Bond film, Quantum of Solace, which began shooting on January 2, 2008, shortly after his 38th birthday, making him the youngest director in the series' history (beating the previous record set by Guy Hamilton, who was 41 when he directed Goldfinger five years before Forster's birth).
-Quantum of Solace was released in the United Kingdom on October 31, 2008.
+Additionally, Forster directed the 22nd James Bond film, Quantum of Solace, which began shooting on 2 January 2008, shortly after his 38th birthday, making him the youngest director in the series' history (beating the previous record set by Guy Hamilton, who was 41 when he directed Goldfinger five years before Forster's birth).
+Quantum of Solace was released in the United Kingdom on 31 October 2008.
 It became one of the highest grossing Bond films in the franchise's history, with a worldwide box office of more than $586 million.

-Forster directed the film adaptation of the novel World War Z, starring Brad Pitt, which Paramount announced at the July 2010 San Diego Comic-Con.
-The film opened June 21, 2013 to more than $66 million and has grossed more than $540 million worldwide.
-To date, it is the highest-grossing film of Brad Pitt's career and is the most successful Zombie movie of all time.
+Forster directed the film adaptation of the novel World War Z, starring Brad Pitt, which Paramount announced at the 2010 San Diego Comic-Con.
+The film opened 21 June 2013 to more than $66 million and has grossed more than $540 million worldwide.
+Until 2025, it was the highest-grossing film of Brad Pitt’s career, before being surpassed by F1: The Movie, and remains the most successful Zombie movie of all time.

 Forster directed his screenplay of All I See Is You, a visually driven drama following a blind woman (Blake Lively) and her husband (Jason Clarke) who, upon the restoration of her sight, begin to discover previously unseen and disturbing details about themselves and their marriage, released in 2016.

 In November 2016, Walt Disney Pictures announced that Forster would direct the live-action film adaptation of Winnie the Pooh, which was titled Christopher Robin.
-The film had its world premiere on July 30, 2018, and was theatrically released on August 3, 2018.
+The film had its world premiere on 30 July 2018, and was theatrically released on 3 August 2018.
 Forster along with Will Smith bought German rights group Telepool in June 2018.

-In October 2020, Mattel announced that Forster will be directing and producing an animated/live-action Thomas & Friends film based on the franchise of the same name.
+In October 2020, Mattel announced that Forster will be directing and producing a live-action animated Thomas & Friends film based on the franchise of the same name.

 In January 2022, it was announced that Forster would reunite with Finding Neverland screenwriter David Magee and direct A Man Called Otto, an English-language remake of the Swedish film A Man Called Ove starring Tom Hanks.
 Filming began in February 2022 in Pittsburgh, while Sony Pictures acquired the worldwide distribution rights for $60 million at the European Film Market, the highest-ever figure paid at the market for a film, for theatrical release in December 2022.
-In July, Forster was announced as directing an adaptation of the Neil Gaiman fantasy novel The Graveyard Book for Walt Disney Pictures.
+In July, Forster was announced the director of an adaptation of the Neil Gaiman fantasy novel The Graveyard Book, for Walt Disney Pictures.